sgherbst/jtag_test/README.md

 ## Prerequisites
 1. You'll need a Zynq FPGA board.
 I've tested this example with a PYNQ-Z1 board, but it should run on other Zynq boards with minimal changes (if any).
 2. Make sure that you have installed Vivado and its SDK.
-Sample instructions are [here](https://gist.github.com/sgherbst/f73c31938d3483e6c72e3baf3443f66a) -- they're a bit old but still relevant.
-If you're not using the PYNQ-Z1 board, you can skip the part about install PYNQ board files.
+Sample instructions are [here](https://gist.github.com/sgherbst/f73c31938d3483e6c72e3baf3443f66a).
+If you're not using the PYNQ-Z1 board, you can skip the part about installing PYNQ board files.
 3. Generate an EDIF for the TAP core.
 Sample instructions are [here](https://gist.github.com/sgherbst/dbb9dfcd01afe0b187ee7263e0bd29d8).

 ## Running the flow